 In most of Australia, solar power is a cheaper source of power than retail electricity.
 However, because solar panels produce most of their energy during the middle of the day when most homeowners aren't around to use it and the excess gets sent back to the grid, the vast majority of solar users find that they still have to buy energy from the electricity grid in the mornings and evenings.
 Adding a solar battery to your solar panel system can help you to use more of the solar energy that you generate yourself.

 Solar battery types

-There are quite a few different types of solar batteries, but the two most commonly used are lead-acid and lithium-ion.
+A solar battery system has quite a few different types, but the two most commonly used are lead-acid and lithium-ion.
 Lead-acid batteries have been around for a long time, and while they tend to be cheaper, they require higher levels of maintenance and have shorter lifespans.
-Lithium-ion solar batteries are now the most common choice for solar panel systems.
+The lithium-ion battery is now the most common choice for solar panel systems.
 They are more expensive than lead-acid batteries but they typically have higher charge and discharge efficiencies and deliver more cycles in their lifetime – two characteristics which together make them particularly good choices for the average grid-connected solar system.

 Solar battery costs

-While it’s widely recognised that solar systems with battery storage are the best way forward for clean and renewable household power in Australia, solar battery uptake among the general population has been relatively slow up until a couple of years ago, chiefly due to how expensive they have been.
-The cost of a solar battery largely depends on its storage size, and some batteries will also require the installation of a compatible battery inverter.
-It’s important to bear in mind that not all solar inverters fit with all types of batteries and your choice of battery may be directed by the specifications of your current system.
+While it's widely recognised that a solar and battery system is the best way forward for clean and renewable household power in Australia, solar battery uptake among the general population has been relatively slow up until a couple of years ago, chiefly due to how expensive they have been.
+The cost of solar battery storage largely depends on its size, and some batteries will also require the installation of a compatible battery inverter.
+It's important to bear in mind that not all solar inverters fit with all types of batteries and your choice of battery may be directed by the specifications of your current system.